denizsafak/HotspotAutoLogin/README.md

 > [!IMPORTANT]
 > ### Python Requirements
-> If you are running it **directly with Python**, you need to install this specific library:
+> If you are running it **directly with Python**, you need to install all the libraries that's used in the script and you need to install this specific library:
 > ```
 > python -m pip install requests "urllib3<2"
 > ```